ChristopherSnyder159/PhoneVisualization/README.md

 plt.bar(x, y)
 plt.show()
 ```

+An example file path could look like this 'C:/Users/ExampleName/Downloads/pricesnew.csv'
 When run, a figure window will pop up with the graph.
 This is just a simple graph of the model of the phone being the x axis and and price of the phones being the y axis.

 ## References